gth001/Bard-Speaks/README.md

 # Bard Speaks
- Speech synthesis automatically plays for bard output.
-Requires [Bard for Google](https://chrome.google.com/webstore/detail/bard-for-google/hnadleianomnjcoeplifgbkiejchjmah) browser extension.

- It would be easy to modify to work on the normal Bard website too, but I prefer the extension.
+ Automatic speech synthesis for Bard.

  ## Usage

- It automatically plays the speech synthesis at full volume as soon as Bard loads a text answer.
+ It automatically plays the speech synthesis as soon as Bard loads a text answer.

+ It requires the [Bard for Google](https://chrome.google.com/webstore/detail/bard-for-google/hnadleianomnjcoeplifgbkiejchjmah) browser extension.

  ## Recommended further work for the user, if they want to go all out

- currently use a MacBook dictate key to communicate with an AI.
-I hold down the key to start speaking, and then release it when I am finished.
-The key uses the OpenAI Whisper API to transcribe my speech into text, which is then passed to a Google search in an Edge browser background tab.
-The search results are then spoken aloud by Bard.
-I use BetterTouchTool to create a hotkey for the dictate key, Apple Shortcuts to communicate with the OpenAI servers, and the Background Tab extension to keep the Google search results in the background.
-This process is all seamless and automatic, as though the MacBook dictate key is a working intercom for the AI.
+I use the MacBook dictate key to talk to the AI.
+I press and hold the key to speak and release it when done.
+My speech is transcribed into text using OpenAI Whisper API and searched on Google in an Edge browser background tab.
+The results are spoken by Bard.
+I use BetterTouchTool for a hotkey, Apple Shortcuts to connect to OpenAI, and a Background Tab extension to keep search results in the background.
+It’s all automatic and seamless, like using an intercom for the AI.

+Links to the tools I use:

+- [BetterTouchtool](https://folivora.ai/) to remap a KeyDown and KeyUp to record a sound clip
+- [Whisper Shortcut](https://giacomomelzi.com/transcribe-audio-messages-iphone-ai/) to use OpenAI Whisper speech recognition (it is leagues more accurate than Google/Siri/Alexa)